barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 and sealed it and all his clan in a watery place from which the Sand Bat cannot escape.

-The following morning you saw an article in the New York Times about the similarity of Jackson Elias' murder and the crimes for which Hilton Adams had been arrested, who was at this time on death row.
+### 16th of January, 1925

+You saw an article in the New York Times about the similarity of Jackson Elias' murder and the crimes for which Hilton Adams had been arrested, who was at this time on death row.
 The author was Rebecca Shosenburg.

 In the afternoon you went to the funeral.
 It was a brief, non-denominational, and poorly attended ceremony.
 Only you, the